boshmoq/boshmoq/README.md

 - i love building websites and apps where design, functionality and even small details matter.
 - i enjoy making products that are both practical and visually satisfying.
 - always open to learning, picking up new technologies and growing through the work itself
-- i got a site: www.abubakr.pro / retro.abubakr.pro
+- i got a site: www.nafderlin.uz

 <br/>
 <br/>